By Kellie Lindsay, Plastic Free Places Program Manager

 ● Many were given the wrong advice by their supplier who sent them plastic products, which they used, thinking they were doing the right thing.

 ● One business sourced a ‘natural product’, which not only contained hidden plastics, it was extremely expensive.
-When the business switched to a compostable alternative, they saved a significant amount of money on their packaging.
+When the business switched to a compostable alternative, they saved a significant amount of money.

 In these situations, many businesses are surprised and shocked when we talk them through it, unhappy they have been paying more for cleverly marketed plastics.

 So far, we have only discussed businesses who are motivated to make the change.
 But there are many barriers that will prevent businesses from even getting to that point.
 These include:

 ● They have preconceived ideas that the cost and/or quality of alternatives (or the viability of reusables) won't suit their business, which stops them from even trying.